-As spring arrives, I have no complaints.
-There is an excitement to spring: the lighting changes, the desert bloom brought on by late winter rains and warming temperatures commences, smells emerge, both bitter and sweet, and oh the singing, birds perched on high points singing everywhere.
-And so the cycle continues, many of our summer breeders have returned from winter adventures in the warmer climes of Mexico, Central and South America.
-Many, many more are on their way.
-So it is time to say goodbye to our winter residents, and welcome back our breeding birds with open camera shutters, binoculars, and spotting scopes.
-Here I pay homage via images to our winter birds, and may they return safely in the fall.
+As spring arrives, I am excited!
+The sleet storm on Wednesday night dropped some migrant warblers into Sedona, including Painted Redstarts and Olive Warblers.
+380 Common Blackhawks have been documented by the hawk watch in Tubac, and a majority are headed this way.
+I busted the Page Springs Fish Hatchery pair copulating and eating fish.
+There is an excitement to spring: the lighting changes, the desert bloom brought on by winter rains and warming temperatures commences, smells emerge, both bitter and sweet, and birds perched on high points singing everywhere.
+And so the cycle continues, as many of our summer breeders are returning from winter adventures in the warmer climes of Mexico, Central and South America.
+And many, many more are on their way.